-The smaller tech required by smaller hearing aids is more expensive than larger versions of the same technology – and in many cases, smaller ITE (in-the-ear) devices can’t accommodate the most advanced technology.
-Even if such a device offers comparable tech, is spending thousands of dollars extra worth it to have a device that is several millimeters smaller?
+The smaller tech required by smaller hearing aids is more expensive than larger versions of the same technology—and in many cases, smaller ITE (in-the-ear) devices can’t accommodate the most advanced technology.
+Even if such a device offers comparable tech, is spending thousands of dollars extra worth it to have a device that is just millimeters smaller?

 4. Longer-Lasting Batteries

-BTE hearing aids can fit larger batteries that last longer – so you won’t have to replace/recharge your batteries as often.
-For this reason, many BTE hearing aids have extra-long-lasting battery life compared to other styles.
+BTE hearing aids can fit larger batteries that last longer—so you won’t have to replace/recharge your batteries as often.
 More powerful batteries also provide the extra juice required for greater sound amplification.